KittyGiraudel/a11y-dialog/versioned_docs/version-6.1.0/usage.interactions.md

 ### DOM API

 The DOM API relies on `data-*` attributes.
-They all live under the `data-a11y-dialog-*` namespace for consistency, clarity and robustness.
+They all live under the `data-a11y-dialog-*` namespace for consistency (with 1’s, not L’s), clarity and robustness.
 Two attributes are recognised:

 - `data-a11y-dialog-show`: the `id` of the dialog element is expected as a value
 - `data-a11y-dialog-hide`: the `id` of the dialog element is expected as a value; if omitted, the closest parent dialog element (if any) will be the target